 After clicking the ‘Structural context of this variant’ button ( ), a popup window like that shown in Figure 4 appears, which contains information relative to the structural context of the affected residue.
 Under the variant name, five properties of its structural context are given.
 When hovering over each of these properties, an explicative text box appears.
 The explanation of each field is the following:

 Monomeric/multimeric relative exposure indicates the percentage of the residue that is exposed in the native protein (in the monomer or the biological assembly, respectively) compared to the average exposure of that type of residue in the unfolded state.
 Values over 100% show that the residue is overexposed and under 15-20 % show that it is buried according to Ayuso-Tejedor et al.2 (the lower the value, the more significant the burial).
 A significant reduction in the relative exposure from the monomer form to the biological assembly means that the residue is buried in the biological assembly and, therefore, may alter the interaction of the constituent subunits if changed.
-Thus, if the ‘Monomer contact’ property shows ‘Yes’, this change is significant (the multimeric exposure is less than 90% of the monomeric exposure) and the variant is potentially deleterious as it might be unable to correctly form its biological assembly.
+Thus, if the ‘Monomer contact’ property shows ‘Yes’, this change is significant (the multimeric exposure is less than 90% of the monomeric exposure) and the variant is potentially Pathogenic as it might be unable to correctly form its biological assembly.

 SITE and CSA indicate whether the residue is annotated as relevant for the function of the protein (checked experimentally or by homology) in the original PDB file or in the Catalytic Site Atlas database, respectively.
 Thus, if the value of any of them is ‘Yes’, the residue is likely relevant for the function and any variant may cause malfunction and, therefore, disease.
 If their value is ‘No’, it doesn’t mean that the residue is not relevant, but only that it hasn’t been found as relevant with significant proof or that it hasn’t been annotated as such.